 National Road Carriers (NRC) based in Auckland is a descendant of Auckland Owner-Driver Carriers Association and was set up in October 1936 to represent town carriers.
 While NRC still has a strong owner driver membership, it has spread its representation nationwide and now encompasses all sizes of operations.

-New Zealand Trucking Association previously the Combined Owner Driver Association, was founded in 1988 to represent owner drivers.
+New Zealand Trucking Association previously the Canterbury Owner Driver Association, was founded in 1988 to represent owner drivers.
 The Association has grown to represent anyone who owns or operates a commercial vehicle or vehicles.
 Members include owner drivers, large fleet operators and corporate partners nationwide.

 - Represent their members’ interests with local and regional government and organisations